Crown of the Continent Research Learning Center

 The Crown of the Continent Research Learning Center (CCRLC), located in Glacier National Park, is one of 19 National Park Service Research Learning Centers that assist National Park Service sites across the country to make parks more accessible to researchers and research results more accessible to staff, managers, and visitors.
 The CCRLC represents three national park units in our region as well as Waterton Lakes National Park in Canada.
 We are also fortunate to work with a variety of partners to increase science, research, and science literacy in the Crown of the Continent.

 Research Assistance and FellowshipsThe CCRLC assists researchers by providing research permits, housing, laboratory, and field support.
 In addition, we offer funding through the Jerry O'Neal Research Fellowship, which supports graduate student research in Grant-Kohrs Ranch National Historic Site, Little Bighorn Battlefield National Monument, and Glacier National Park.
-The George C. Rhule Library, managed by the CCRLC, provides additional resources for park staff and researchers.
+Glacier's George C. Rhule Library provides additional resources for park staff and researchers.